nircoe/gamecoe/README.md

 - **Linux**: Developed and tested on Linux (Arch)
 - **Windows**: Not tested yet
 - **MacOS**: Not tested yet

+## OpenGL Version Support

+- **Officially Supported**: OpenGL 3.0+
+- **Tested Compatibility**: May work on OpenGL 2.0+, but not officially supported

+The engine is designed for OpenGL 3.0+ core profile.
+Older versions may work but are not guaranteed.

 ## Quick Start